lucasvtiradentes/gcal-sync/README.md

 ## :trumpet: Overview

-Add an one way synchronization from <a href="https://ticktick.com/">ticktick</a> and <a href="https://github.com/">github</a> to <a href="https://calendar.google.com/">google calendar</a> with some customizations.
+Track your progress over time with an one way synchronization from <a href="https://ticktick.com/">ticktick</a> tasks and <a href="https://github.com/">github</a> commits to your <a href="https://calendar.google.com/">google calendar</a>.

 <div align="center">
   <img src="./.github/images/ticksync.png" />
 </div>

-This project was deeply inspired by [this tool](https://github.com/derekantrican/GAS-ICS-Sync), and my main reason about creating it was to move the completed ticktick tasks to a 'completed_tasks' google calendar, so that I'd be able to track my progress over time.
+This project was deeply inspired by [this tool](https://github.com/derekantrican/GAS-ICS-Sync), and my main reason about creating mine was to move the completed ticktick tasks to a 'completed_tasks' google calendar, so that I'd be able to track my progress over time.

 ## :dart: Features<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>